-How to Reduce Your Divorce Attorney Fees: The Preparation Advantage
+How to Reduce Divorce Attorney Fees: The Preparation Advantage

-Two quotes from people who have been through this process are worth putting at the front of any article about attorney fees.
+Two observations from people who have been through a divorce are worth putting at the front of any article about attorney fees.

 The first: "Just coming prepared saved me thousands in attorney time."